Visual Arts in Tyrone

 Early Visual Art

-The earliest example of Irish art in Tyrone is probably the Celtic High Cross sculpture at Ardboe, Donaghmore.
-Although many of these medieval religious sculptures are weathered and uncared for, they are the only surviving examples of one of Ireland's foremost contributions to the history of Western Art between the sack of Rome (c.350) and the Italian Renaissance (c.1450).
+The oldest Irish art in Tyrone is probably the Celtic High Cross sculpture at Ardboe, Donaghmore.
+Although many of these medieval religious sculptures are weathered and uncared for, they are the only surviving examples of one of Ireland's foremost contributions to the history of Western Art between the sack of Rome (c.350) and the start of Renaissance art (c.1400).
 Thus they represent an important part of the culture of Ireland.

 Famous Modern Painters and Sculptors